clarabiagi/Comparing-Methods-for-Mitigating-Gender-Bias-in-Word-Embedding/README.md

 |semantic textual similarity tasks|WS_STS|

-## 5 tasks and average direct bias
+## Average direct bias and 5 Tasks
 The folder **Bias** contains code to perform the 5 tasks proposed by Gonen and Goldberg and to compute the average direct bias.
 The 5 tasks measure the bias that remains after the method to debias have been applied.

 I briefly recall here which are the tasks as they are presented in the [paper](https://arxiv.org/abs/1903.03862)